 Let me first confess.
 I don’t have double-digit years of experience in IT Capacity Management.
 But I would say, during last 9 years I have defined the process multiple times from scratch.
 I have seen capacity management process getting traction.
 Multiple times I was part of the journey where the process got matured from chaotic to efficient.
 I have also witnessed cases where management couldn’t justify the investment in the process and it got a natural death.
-Over the years I have talked to and interacted with numerous people working in the same or related domains and this helped me to understand how other are doing.
+Over the years I have talked to and interacted with numerous people working in the same or related domains and this helped me to understand how others are doing.
 I have also actively involved in the interview process for many candidates and this gave me an insight about how matured is the process in their organizations and what challenges they are facing.

 All this makes me eligible to write this post where I have highlighted (or tried to) key challenges an IT Capacity professional faces.
 To make it readable, interesting and short, I have restricted myself to top 5, but it doesn’t mean no other challenges exist.
 My criteria for picking these was one which constitutes a foundation of the process and within the technical boundaries.
 Of course, political and cultural aspects, organization structure and all such things also play an important role in the success.